Washington real estate trends (May 2022)

-Each month, we compare cities in Washington based on different criteria.
-This month, we're looking at affordability and ranking the best cities in the state.
+Each month, we compare locations in Washington based on different criteria.
+This month, we're looking at levels of happiness and ranking the best counties in the state.

 Worst of Washington

-Each month, we compare cities in Washington based on a different criteria.
-This month we're looking at affordability data.
-These are the cities that ranked the worst in the state.
+Each month, we compare locations in Washington based on a different criteria.
+This month we're looking at levels of happiness data.
+These are the counties that ranked the worst in the state.

 - Washington State Department of licensing

 - Washington's real estate agent code of conduct

 It is currently a seller’s market in Washington.
 Demand is very high, and inventory is limited — both of which are causing listing prices to shoot up.
 However, each city and town is different, which is why it’s important to check in with a real estate agent to find out about your local trends.